maniartech/x/calc/docs/Atanh.md

 # calc.Atanh

-Atanh returns inverse hyperbolic tagnent of a number.
+Atanh returns the inverse hyperbolic tangent of a number and returns the angle in radian.

 ## Syntax